cbeck88/visit_struct/README.md

 (you don't have to repeat the field names), it seems less likely to give gross error messages, but overall, the implementation of that one is trickier.
 The second one also does not have the requirement that you jump down to filescope after declaring your structure in order to declare it visitable.
-YMMV.
+YMMV, patches welcome :)

 ## Compatibility